iipeace/guider/README.md

     - change priority of tasks in a group
         # ./guider.py setsched c:-19, r:90:1217 -P

-    - update priority of all tasks shown
+    - update priority of all tasks shown to realtime 90
         # ./guider.py top -Y r:90:ALL

+    - update priority of all tasks shown to deadline sched
+        # ./guider.py top -Y d:1000000/20000000/20000000:ALL

-    - update priority of tasks continuously
+    - update priority of a task continuously to realtime 90
         # ./guider.py top -Y r:90:1234:CONT

     - update cpu affinity of all tasks shown